gvwilson/sensibleadventures/cloudherd/cloudherd.md

 they were going to shelter rebels, the king wouldn't care if they'd come to Stale or Stale had gone to them.
 And anyway again, what would other cloudherds say if they heard that Stalers had left men in the forest to die?
-Angels' names, what would their own folk say when they got back from up the mountain?
+Pilots' names, what would their own folk say when they got back from up the mountain?

 The argument swirled and churned across the cobblestones.
 Little